MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/how-to-dotnet-vector-index-query.md

 > [!NOTE]
-> The registration request will be autoapproved, however it may take 15 minutes to take effect.
+> The registration request will be autoapproved; however, it may take 15 minutes to take effect.

 ## Understanding the steps involved in vector search